dabeaz/lifty/README.md

 * **An evil job interview question.** Kind of like the vibe coding idea, but only give applicants an hour to work on it to see how 10x they are.
-  Make sure you record the camera to see all of the sweating.
+  Make sure you record the camera so you can see all of the sweating.

 * **An evil object-oriented design project.** Apply various OO design principles to the problem of controlling an elevator.
 Is this an